 With Udo Johne, the electronics technicians for devices and systems have a new training manager at the HSZG.
 This also pleases the new apprentices.

 Udo Johne himself completed his training as an electronics technician for devices and systems at the university and is now looking forward to working more closely with his KIA protégés.
-This is because they are trainees who, when they are not planning and building electronic devices in the training workshop, spend the rest of their time in the lecture halls of the Department of Electrical Engineering.
+This is because they are trainees who, when they are not planning and building electronic devices in the training workshop, spend the rest of their time in the lecture halls of the electrical engineering department.

 Of the usual three and a half years of vocational training, trainees at HSZG invest two and a half years in training and basic studies.
-This is followed by a specialization in the field of mechatronics, automation or electrical energy systems.
-They can then complete their studies with a Bachelor's degree or a diploma.
+This is followed by a specialization in the field of mechatronics, automation or electrical power systems.
+They can then complete their studies with a Bachelor's degree or Diplom.

 In the training workshop, the budding electronics technicians for devices and systems manufacture housing parts, install and check building electrics, carry out safety checks on electrical devices or develop solutions for electronic problems, which they then put into practice.